brazucas/samp-server/docs/pages/includes/BRZ_Scripting/bridge.md

 # Bridge APIs

-Function wrappers for calling SA-MP remote functions i.e. filterscripts, plugins, etc.
+Function wrappers for calling packages APIs from within other packages.

 ### `bool:IsPlayerLoggedIn(playerid)`

-Returns whether the player is authenticated or not.
+Returns whether the player is authenticated in the server.

 ```cpp
 #include <BRZ_Scripting\brz_apis>